-The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 The construction of access roads along the powerline alignment will require the widening of existing access kilometre- (ii) where no reserve exists, where the existing road is wider than 8 metres; excluding where widening or lengthening occur inside urban areas.
+The construction of access roads along the powerline alignment will require the widening of existing access where no reserve exists, where the existing road is wider than 8 metres; excluding where widening or lengthening occur inside urban areas.

 roads where no reserve exists and where such road is wider than 8 metres.
 The project is located within a rural area.